 This story was featured in our ELECTricity newsletter in March 2017.
 Sign up to receive more success stories from election offices across the country.
 And how is your election office using technology to run excellent elections?
-Tell us about it at firstname.lastname@example.org -- we'd love to share your story!
+Tell us about it by emailing firstname.lastname@example.org -- we'd love to share your story!

 When major political events like a presidential election happen, everyone’s attention turns to democracy and politics.
 But when people think about participating in government, most of us still tend to see ourselves as voters rather than as candidates.

 In Suburban Cook County, Illinois, the County Clerk’s office is trying to change that.
 Its Running for Office Starter Kit (RFO) was born out of the belief that getting on the ballot should be within the reach of every interested citizen.

 “Running for office should be easy,” says Cook County Clerk David Orr.
 “Unfortunately, it’s more daunting than it should be.
 With our new Running for Office Starter Kit, so much of the information you need is at your fingertips.”

 Launched in the fall of 2016 to help prospective candidates file for the April 2017 Consolidated Election, the RFO was set up by Director of Elections Noah Praetz, Deputy Chief of Staff Abdelnasser Rashid, and Candidate Services Manager Colleen Gleason.

 Even though the word “suburban” might make it sound small, Suburban Cook County is one of the largest election jurisdictions in the United States.
 The Clerk’s office serves some 1.5 million voters in 126 municipalities, making it the third largest jurisdiction in the country after Los Angeles and Houston.